NottherealIllest/jekyll/_posts/2018-04-30-Effectively-debugging-Node.js.markdown

 As you see, there’s no more need for console.log statements to debug your application code.
 Just start the debugger of your choice and have a comfortable interface to have a look at your code at run time.

-This blogpost was Originally written for Codeship authored by me you can find it here  [here on codeship's blog](https://blog.codeship.com/debug-node-js-effectively-with-chrome-devtools/)
+This blogpost was Originally written for Codeship authored by me you can find it [here on codeship's blog](https://blog.codeship.com/debug-node-js-effectively-with-chrome-devtools/)